rubenprietodiaz/gmxQtools/README.md

 - [PyMemDyn](https://github.com/GPCR-ModSim/pymemdyn) for providing the tools for membrane molecular dynamics calculations.
 - [PyModSim](https://github.com/GPCR-ModSim/pymodsim) for providing the tools for membrane alignment.
 - [Ligpargen](https://github.com/Isra3l/ligpargen) for ligand parameter generation.
-- @JarrettSJohnson for [error](https://github.com/schrodinger/pymol-open-source/issues/304) solution with Pymol
+- @JarrettSJohnson for [error](https://github.com/schrodinger/pymol-open-source/issues/304) solution with Pymol.

 For any issues or contributions, please open a ticket or submit a pull request on the project's GitHub page.